 Most Donors experience minimal side effects with the medications used during the process.
 The most common match PMS symptoms, such as bloating, pelvic discomfort, water weight gain or minor mood swings.
 Less common side effects would include headaches, severe cramping, and tiredness.

 3. Will Egg Donation affect my future fertility?

 Current research suggests that Egg Donation does not have any long-term effects on your fertility.

-4. Are there any complications that I should be aware of if I donate my eggs?
+4. Are there complications that I should be aware of if I donate my eggs?

 5. How much will I get paid for my time and efforts involved in being an Egg Donor?

-7. How soon will my body return to normal after I’ve had the egg retrieval?
+7. How soon will my body return back to normal after I’ve had an egg retrieval?

 8. What types of families do you work with?